 - Be thorough with the government's policy regarding the use of the Internet and social media.

-to protect yourself and your fellow travelers.
+- Get travel insurance or travel medical insurance to protect yourself and your fellow travelers.
 Enter some basic information about your trip, compare the benefits of a wide variety of options, and select the plan that best meets your needs.